Web Accessibility Policy

 The College will offer web accessibility training to provide awareness of common accessibility issues and how online content and documents can be made accessible to users with disabilities, including users with vision, motor and auditory impairments.

-This policy shall be reviewed at least once a year
+This policy shall be reviewed at least once a year on July 1st.

 To file a complaint with the U.S. Department of Education, please contact the: